 What Doesn’t WHFB Cover?

-WHFB covers Azure AD and AD when the client is an updated Windows 10 device.
+WHFB covers Entra ID (formerly Azure AD) and AD when the client is an updated Windows 10 device.
 But in many enterprise scenarios, this is not the case.
 Just to give a few examples:

 - LDAP applications

 - Applications that initiate Kerberos authentication as the client (not SSO)

 We all have these in our environments, so you need to figure out how to protect them from unauthorized access.

 Silverfort can enforce MFA and risk-based authentication to ensure secure access to sensitive resources within the corporate network and cloud environment.
 It’s important to note that Silverfort secures access to resources after the user device has been unlocked.

 You can use a solution like Silverfort to add Risk-Based Authentication to any of the systems that WHFB doesn’t cover.
 Then if you want to reduce the footprint of passwords, you can start by simplifying the password policy in the organization.
 If you’re adding MFA to all authentication scenarios with a password, the password doesn’t have to be as complex (you can even use a 6 digit pin-code), and it doesn’t have to be changed that often.
 This step already significantly reduces the cost of passwords management to the organization.
 The other part is gaining visibility to the